 All bb2121 cellular products must meet pre-defined release criteria.
-Upon completion of LD chemotherapy, subjects will be infused with bb2121 on Day 0 at a target dose of 450×10^6 CAR-T cells/infusion.
-Products that are safe to infuse but out of specification will be escalated for review as included in section 2.4.3.
+Upon completion of LD chemotherapy, subjects will be infused with bb2121 on Day 0 at a target dose of 450 x 106 CAR-T cells/infusion or, in the event of dose-de-escalation per Section 5.1, 300 x 106 CAR T cells.
+Products that are safe to infuse but out of specification will be escalated for review as included in Section 2.4.3.
 The product must not be infused until FDA approval is received and communicated by the BMT CTN to the site.
 However, considerations of a second leukapheresis for a second course of manufacturing will be made on a case by case basis.
-See Appendix H for additional details regarding bb2121 infusion process.
+See Appendix G for additional details regarding bb2121 infusion process.